yduartep/angular-multiversion-onedomain/angularjs-demo/README.md

 ## Testing

-There are two kinds of tests in the `angular-seed` application: Unit tests and end-to-end tests.
+There are two kinds of tests in the `angularjs-demo` application: Unit tests and end-to-end tests.

 ### Running Unit Tests

-The `angular-seed` app comes preconfigured with unit tests.
+The `angularjs-demo` app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma][karma] test runner.
 We provide a Karma configuration file to run them.

 * The configuration is found at `karma.conf.js`.
 * The unit tests are found next to the code they are testing and have an `_test.js` suffix (e.g.
-  `view1_test.js`).
+  `dogs_test.js`).

 The easiest way to run the unit tests is to use the supplied npm script: